obasekiosa/NFT/README.md

 # MyEpic NFT

-This project demonstrates a basic NFT token buildt on the ethereum network using hardhat.
+This project demonstrates a basic NFT token built on the ethereum network using hardhat.

 To get up and running you need to create a `.env` file in the project directory and populate with some important environment variables.